romkatv/gitstatus/docs/listdir.md

 ## v2

-Returning `vector<string>` is convenient but costly.
+Experienced C++ practitioners will scoff at our implementation of `ListDir()`.
+If it's meant to be efficient, returning `vector<string>` is an unaffordable convenience.
 To avoid heap allocations we can use a simple arena that will allow us to reuse memory between different `ListDir()` calls.

 (Changed and added lines are marked with comments.)